 - Lenovo K8 Plus

-We’re still waiting to hear what LG’s update roadmap looks like.
 Last year’s LG V20 was one of the first devices to launch with Nougat.
-Unfortunately the LG V30 didn’t have the same honor this year, but an Oreo update has rolled out to Verizon V30 units.
-The company’s other flagship, the G6 will also certainly receive Oreo down the line, and T-Mobile has confirmed that the LG G5, V20, and V30 Plus will also be receiving the Oreo update, while the V30 and G6 will go one further with a confirmed Android 8.1 update.
+Unfortunately, the LG V30 didn’t have the same honor this year, but an Oreo update has rolled out to V30 units on Verizon, Sprint, and AT&T. It also rolled out to the LG G5, V20, and V30 Plus, while the V30 and G6 went one further with a confirmed Android 8.1 update.
+With the recent opening of its Software Upgrade Center, LG confirmed that it would be looking to have the Oreo update for the LG G6 out in Korea in April, and other markets shortly after — which turned out to be June.

 - LG G6